mkorthof/freenom-script/README.md

-# Domain Renewal and DynDNS script for Freenom.com
+# Domain Renewal and DynDNS for Freenom.com

 This shell script makes sure your Freenom domains don't expire by auto renewing them.
 It's original functionality of updating an A record with the clients ip address is also retained.

 You'll need to have already registered an account at Freenom.com first with at least one (free) domain added before you can run the script.
-For "DynDNS" (updating A record) nameservers must be set to the default Freenom NS.
-To force updating remove "freenom.ip" file.
-A records are now added without replacing exiting record, if the record already exists it is modified.

-### Installation
+## Installation

-Note that this shell script requires "Bash"
+Note that this shell script requires a recent version of "Bash"

-1) Suggested installation location: "/usr/local/bin"
+1) Suggested installation path: "/usr/local/bin"
 2) Edit "freenom.sh" and set your email and password which you use to sign-in to freenom.com
 3) Test the script by running `freenom.sh -l`, make sure your domains are listed
 4) To update A record or Renew domains, see Usage below or `freenom.sh -h`

-#### Cron:
+### Configuration:

+Settings can be changed in the script itself or set in a seperate config file (default).
+Every setting has comments with possible options and examples.

+- The default filename is "freenom.conf" in the same location as the script
+- You can also use `freename.sh -c /path/to/file.conf`
+- To optionally use the script itself instead copy settings from conf into "freenom.sh" (put them before "Main")

+### Scheduling:

-To run the script automatically cron can be used:
+To run the script automatically you can use cron or systemd.

+#### Cron

-- Follow steps above, copy "freenom.sh" to "/usr/local/bin"
+- Follow Installation steps above e.g. copy "freenom.sh" to "/usr/local/bin"
-- Create a new file "/etc/cron.d/freenom"
-- Add the following line(s):
+- Create a new file "/etc/cron.d/freenom" and add the following line(s):

 ```
 0 9 * * 0 root bash -c 'sleep $((RANDOM \% 60))m; /usr/local/bin/freenom.sh -r -a'